adolgert/tvmcombo/README.md

 # tvmcombo

+## Install and Run

+ 1. Look at BUILD_TVM.md to install TVM.
+It's a bear.

+ 1. Run python create_neural_net.py to make an ONNX.

+ 1. Run python simple_tvm_compile.py  to convert that to TVM's .so file.

 This repository is a demonstration of how to add a neural net to a legacy application.

 ## Legacy Application